WindowsAzure-TrainingKit/HOL-GettingStartedWindowsAzureStorage/HOL.md

 	> **Note:** Regenerating your access keys affects virtual machines, media services, and any applications that are dependent on the storage account.

+	Next exercise, you will consume Windows Azure Storage services from a MVC application.

 <a name="Exercise3"></a>
 ###Exercise 3: Understanding the Windows Azure Storage Abstractions ###

 This sample application is comprised of 5 Views, one for each CRUD operation (Create, Read, Update, Delete) and one to list all the entities from the Table storage.
-In this exercise, you will update the MVC application actions to perform operations against each Storage service (Table, Blob and Queue).
+In this exercise, you will update the MVC application actions to perform operations against each Storage service (Table, Blob and Queue) using **Windows Azure SDK v2.0**.

 <a name="Ex3Task1" />
 #### Task 1 - Configuring Storage Account in the Cloud Project ####

 In this task you will configure the Storage Connection String of the application with the Storage Account you previously created using the Access Key you took note from the previous Exercise.

 1. Open **Begin** solution located in _Source\Ex3-UnderstandingStorageAbstractions\Begin\PhotoUploader_ in Visual Studio with Administrative rights.
-Make sure to set Cloud Project as default project.
+Make sure to set **Cloud Project** as default project.

 1. Go to the **PhotoUploader_WebRole** located in **Roles** folder in the **PhotoUploader** solution.
 Right click on it and select **Properties**.